Last updated: March 19, 2020

 Practicing good hand washing techniques is also important for both you and your baby.
 Babies love to put their hands in their mouths so try as much as possible to make sure your baby’s hands are cleaned regularly.

-Avoiding touching your face as much as possible and wash your hands regularly.
+Avoid touching your face as much as possible and wash your hands regularly.
 It is also best to use disposable towels when drying one’s hands afterward.

 Also choose best practices if you become ill from spreading a virus to your child.
 Use a tissue when coughing or sneezing and dispose of it afterwards.
-Throughly cook all your meat and eggs.
-If at all possible avoid travel at this time.

 Avoid the Waiting Room

 Many parents don’t realize that in most cases, the common cold and flu does not require a trip to the doctor’s office.
-That is because virual infections do not require antibiotics, only bacterial infections do.
+That is because viral infections do not require antibiotics, only bacterial infections do.
 Avoid your next trip to the doctor’s office by chatting with a doctor online within minutes from the comforts of home.

 Your Doctors Online puts a doctor in your pocket 24 hours a day.
 You can chat with a real doctor within minutes.
 Ask your health questions, share your symptoms, and stay out of the waiting room.